iamprmgvyt/All-In-One/README.md

 MONGODB → Connection string for MongoDB (if you use database features).

-SERP_API_KEY → API key for Search/Domain Checker commands.
+SERP_API_KEY → API key for Search commands.

+GOOGLE_SAFE_BROWSING_KEY → API Key for /doamin command

 ---